yaningchang/My_Website/content/author/admin/_index.md

 +++

-My work involves using a combination of computational modelling (neural network modelling), behavioural studies, and corpus analysis to investigate various aspects of language processing and how the processes are related to education, learning, and memory.
+My work involves using a combination of computational modelling, behavioural studies, and corpus analysis to investigate various aspects of language processing and how the processes are related to education, learning, and memory.
+I have applied computational modelling to word reading in different populations including children, adults and patients.
+For instance, how environmental and developmental factors affect learning to read and their implications for teaching practice.
+I am also interested in cross-linguistic differences in different reading systems (e.g., English versus Chinese).